3 Steps to Bridge the Communication Gap Between IT and End Users

 It’s likely that dozens of questions will stem from every question you ask.
 Before you sign off on the final data model of your data warehouse, you will gather all of the questions that you have collected by interviewing the users.
 Search through the data model for answers to each of these questions.
 A very smart (and patient) co-worker of mine spent many hours verifying that our data model would meet the needs of our users.
 While such a methodical approach is painful and boring, the results will be a robust business intelligence solution that is backed by a rich data warehouse.

 We presented a live webinar on 'IT Made Easy With Business Intelligence'.
-View the recording by clicking here or on the button below.
+View the recording by clicking here.